 The VEYLDF includes a set of Illustrative Maps developed for early childhood professionals to inform curriculum planning and pedagogy with young children, that link the five outcomes with the first three levels of the Victorian Curriculum F-10.

 View VEYLDF illustrative maps

-Also view VEYLDF's Cultural Knowledge Story, developed by Dr Sue Lopez Atkinson (Yorta Yorta) and Aboriginal artist Annette Sax (Taungurung), illustrating the link between the framework's key principles: outcomes, practice principles and transitions.
+The VEYLDF's Cultural Knowledge Story, developed by Dr Sue Lopez Atkinson (Yorta Yorta) and Aboriginal artist Annette Sax (Taungurung), illustrates the link between the framework's key principles: outcomes, practice principles and transitions.